EDITOR NOTE: AllSportsTucson.com’s Andy Morales and Anthony Gimino contributed to this report.

-Luke Walton met his bride-to-be Bre Ladd at McKale Center in 2002 when Walton was starring for Lute Olson’s program and Ladd was a standout for David Rubio’s volleyball team.
+Luke Walton met his bride Bre Ladd at McKale Center in 2002 when Walton was starring for Lute Olson’s program and Ladd was a standout for David Rubio’s volleyball team.
 They did not start dating until three years later.
 With his pro basketball career winding down, Luke proposed to Bre on Christmas Eve of 2012.
 Their wedding was in Aspen, Colo., on Aug.
 17, 2013, with the Rocky Mountains as the backdrop.
 Former Arizona teammate Richard Jefferson was Walton’s best man.
 (Ladd-Walton photo)

 TONY MILO & KATIE SWAN